 BOT 430L Mycology Lab (2) (2 3-hr Lab) Laboratory to accompany 430.
 Pre: 430 (or concurrent) or consent.
 DY

-BOT 440 Advanced Ethnobotany (3) Advanced studies of plant uses in cultural contexts, focusing upon impacts of plant-culture interactions in development of cultures, cultivars, medicinals, ethnoecologies, ethics, and intellectual property.
+BOT 440 Advanced Ethnobotany (4) (2 2-hr Lab) Advanced studies of plant uses in cultural contexts, focusing upon impacts of plant-culture interactions in development of cultures, cultivars, medicinals, ethnoecologies, ethics, and intellectual property.
 Lecture/discussion, term paper.
-Pre: 105, 461 and ANTH 151 or ANTH 200; or consent.
+Pre: 105 or 107 or consent.
 DB

 BOT 442 Medical Ethnobotany (3) Survey and theory of plants used as medicines, cultural perspectives of herbal medicine, and the botanical/chemical basis of allopathic and naturopathic medicine.
 Lecture/discussion, term paper or project.
-Pre: 440 and 470 or CHEM 272 or BIOC 341; or consent.
-DS
+Pre: 461 or consent.
+DB

 BOT 444 Ethnoecology and Conservation (3) Ecological implications of cultural uses of plants.
 Examines the biological basis for, and ecological effects of traditional and local resource management systems.
-Pre: 440 and 350 or 453 or GEOG 328; or consent.
-DB
+Pre: BOT 202/202L or BIOL 265/265L or consent.
+(Cross-listed as SUST 445) DB

 BOT 446 Hawaiian Ethnobotany (3) (2 Lec, 1 3-hr Lab) Methods and techniques of handling and identifying plant materials used by early Hawaiians and modern Hawaiians for house and canoe construction, clothing, household and fishing items, medicine, and food preparation.
 Reading, laboratory, and fieldwork.
 Pre: 440 or consent.
-DS
+(Cross-listed as SUST 446) DS

 BOT 450 Natural History of Hawaiian Islands (3) (2 Lec, 1-hr Lab) Geography, geology, climatology, biotic environment of Pacific Basin and Hawaiian Islands; endemism and evolution in terrestrial and marine biota of islands.
 Pre: one semester of biological sciences at college level.
-(Cross-listed as ZOOL 450) DB
+(Cross-listed as SUST 450 and ZOOL 450) DB

 BOT 453 Plant Ecology and Environmental Measurements (4) (2 Lec, 2 3-hr Lab) Influence of natural environments on plant behavior (autecology).
 A field-oriented course to complement 454.
 Field trips.
 Should precede 454.
 Pre: one of 101, BIOL 172, or ZOOL 101.
 DB DY